How to Have Your Christmas Tree Collected

 The Streets Division provides two rounds of curbside collection for Christmas trees.
 Residents who wish to have their trees collected at the curb should follow the below guidelines in order to guarantee their trees are picked up.

 Wreaths, evergreen rope, garlands, and boughs will not be collected alongside Christmas trees.
 These items contain wires or metal that can damage wood chipping equipment.
 These should be placed into the refuse for disposal.

 The Rules for Christmas Tree Collection

 Failure to follow the below list of rules may result in the tree not being collected.

-- Remove all tree stands regardless if they are metal or wood.
+- Remove all tree stands regardless if they are metal, plastic, or wood.

 - Remove all tree decorations such as lights, ornaments, or other metal objects.

 - Remove any tree bags, and any other foreign object.

 The above listed items may damage the wood chipping equipment used to process collected trees, so they must be removed.

 Where to Place Your Tree for Collection